-The Pu'uhonua, which means "a place of safe refuge" in Hawaiian, is a vital part of our educational program.
+Advisory is a vital part of our educational program.
 Facilitated by a teacher, it consists of a small group of students in the same grade level.
 Current educational research suggests a link between student achievement and meaningful relationships at school.
-Our Pu'uhonua program is based on four main pillars: Mindfulness, Ethos, Community, and Adaptability, all emphasizing relationship building.
-The Pu'uhonua program will be adjusted to meet current health guidelines while continuing its important work.
+Our Advisory program is based on four main pillars: Mindfulness, Ethos, Community, and Adaptability, all emphasizing relationship building.